 We met at my apartment and started planning the service.
-I then met her mother who visited her from Florida and got to know another family member.
-The Groom’s mother was deeply interested in having a traditional ritual Indian wedding and the Jewish family wanted a spiritual Jewish service as well.
+I then met her mother, who visited her from Florida, and got to know another family member.
+The Groom’s mother was deeply interested in having a traditional ritual Indian wedding, and the Jewish family wanted a spiritual Jewish service as well.

 A couple contacted me over a year ago and asked if I would officiate an interfaith wedding in Cape May.
 The Bride’s family owned a vacation home there and she had been going to this town since childhood.
 I had always wanted to visit this historic Victorian village myself and in meeting with the couple was impressed with their warmth and sincerity.
 It was a go.